Twicer/Dev_PROJ/README.md

 ## Running the JS only version

-Start by creating the .zip file:
+Start by creating the .zip file.

 `mvn assembly:assembly -Dmaven.test.skip=true`

-To test the javascript frontend you then do:
+To test the javascript frontend, install a simple http-server.

-    ruby -rwebrick -e 'WEBrick::HTTPServer.new(:Port=>8000,:DocumentRoot=>".").start'
+`npm install -g http-server`

-Now open a browser using the URL http://localhost:8000/wise-editor/src/main/webapp/
+Now open a browser using the URL http://localhost:8080/wise-editor/src/main/webapp/

 ## Maintenance